Christine Darby // Published: November 2014 // Updated: August 2024

 Advanced Segmentation and Personalization

-• Behavioral Triggers: Send emails based on user behaviors.
+• Behavioral triggers: Send emails based on user behaviors.
 For instance, if a user frequently buys pet products, tailor your recommendations around that category.

 • Lifecycle stages: Customize emails based on where the user is in their relationship with your brand.